acbbullock/IO-Fortran-Library/doc_API_design/Examples/exome.md

 ---
 ```

-@note With the Intel Fortran compiler `ifx`/`ifort`, we must specify `-heap-arrays 0` to avoid a segmentation fault when reading a file of this size, as noted in [compiler-dependent behavior](../UserInfo/compilers.html).
+@note With the Intel Fortran compiler `ifx`/`ifort`, we may need to specify `-heap-arrays 0` to avoid a segmentation fault when reading a file of this size, as noted in [compiler-dependent behavior](../UserInfo/compilers.html).